UniMath/agda-unimath/src/foundation/quasiidempotent-maps.lagda.md

 While this data is not enough to capture a fully coherent idempotent map, it is sufficient for showing that `f` can be made to be fully coherent.
-This is in contrast to [preidempotent maps](foundation.preidempotent-maps.md), which may in general fail to be coherent.
+This is in contrast to [idempotent maps](foundation.idempotent-maps.md), which may in general fail to be coherent.

 ## Definitions